lz381/NIC2/README.md

 If using a windows machine, it is recommended to use a virtual machine to run linux and follow the instructions for linux based systems.
 Although this will increase runtimes considerably, this has been the most consistent method found so far.

+After successfully installing pyrosim, clone this repository and continue onto the Usgae section.

 ## Usage

 The main genetic algorithm can be run through ```ga.py```, which will print out the generation number and the fitness values of that generation in a list.
 The number of generations can be set in ```constants.py```, along with various other parameters including: